 To meet the objectives above, and in line with our feeding philosophies, APPLIED NUTRITION has developed a range of PREMIUM FORTIFIED FORMULATED seed mixes which contain the appropriate TUMMYRITE™ PLUS supplements FORMULATED to provide those missing nutrients in the seeds we are feeding.
 TUMMYRITE™ PLUS coated on the outside of the seed contains over 50 components, providing both nutritional and health benefits.
 Our seed range provides birds with a full range of nutrients to ensure proper maintenance, growth and feathering of the birds in your care.
 See the individual TUMMYRITE™ brochures for more details.

 TUMMYRITE™ PLUS is much more than a nutrient balancer.
-TUMMYRITE™ PLUS also provides a range of natural specialty feed additives to allow the birds to cope with disease challenges, by binding pathogens, feeding the favourable micro-flora within the gastrointestinal tract, and enhancing the bird’s natural immunity.
+TUMMYRITE™ PLUS also provides some natural feed components, such as herb extracts and yeast functional fibres to help the birds cope with disease challenges.

 Since 2015 field experiences in aviaries and bird rooms with seed mixes supplemented with TUMMYRITE™ PLUS have shown excellent results in maintaining the health and wellbeing of a range of aviculture bird species.
 For serious health and disease problems in your birds we recommend you consult your Avian Veterinarian.